How to Remove White Background in Photoshop (5 Fast Ways)

 Step 1.
 Clicking on Select > Color Range

-First, make sure to select the layer of your image and then Click on Select > Color Range.
+First, select the layer of your image and then Click on Select > Color Range.

 Select Color Range